miladyboy/wingman/tasks/Tasks.md

 - [ ] Understand, refactor and improve the frontend.
 - [ ] Migrate frontend to typescript.
 - [ ] Add running the E2E tests to the git push
+- [ ] Implement the AI lib from Vercel so that I can update which language I use for different things.

 ## Features
 - [ ] Setup reverse proxy para las stats de usuarios.

+## Polish
+- [ ] Enter should send the message even if there's only an image and no text.
+- [ ] Improve the email that users get from Supabase.

+# Good MVP
 - [ ] Let the user add their preferences in a message.
 What they're looking for, what they like, etc. Use that as part of the prompt.
 - [ ] Improve prompting: The system prompt should consider three modes: Opening, Continuing conversation, or re-engaging.

-## Polish
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*
+- [ ] Add an easy user feedback loop. *growth*
+- [ ] Perfect the Landing Copywright
-- [ ] Enter should send the message even if there's only an image and no text.
+- [ ] Perfect the prompting 100x
-- [ ] Improve the email that users get from Supabase.
+- [ ] Make sure the experience works correctly in mobile
 - [ ] Add login/signup with google. *ux*
-- [ ] Make sure the experience works correctly in mobile
-- [ ] Add an easy user feedback loop. *growth*
 - [ ] Delete el chat optimisticamente de la UI.

-# Sprint
 - [ ] Improve "Pricing" aka payment page. *ux*
 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *prompt*
 - [ ] Add to the system prompt how it should treat different pictures.
 There are three types, photos, conversations and metadata (Like tinder stats)
 - [ ] Add to the system prompt how it should treat when it receives multiple images at a time.
 It should treat them as a whole, as the user is asking for something together.
+- [ ] Manage when we get a negative title from the backend.
+Don't update the default.

 # Doing

+# Done
+- [x] Make the E2E suite go to green again.
+- [x] Se sigue renderizando dos veces el mensaje de preview algunas veces *bug*
+- [x] No se esta mostrando el reply hasta que hago un refresh. *bug*
-- [ ] Improve the prompt that tries to generate a nickname to make sure that it extracts a name if at all possible.
+- [x] Improve the prompt that tries to generate a nickname to make sure that it extracts a name if at all possible.
 Name + 1-3 words that describe her, otherwise just the descripting words.
 Fix the feature as well.

-# Done
 - [x] Add visitor and user tracking. *growth*
 - [x] I should be able to send a photo without a text message. *bug*
 - [x] Add a favicon. *ux*